-Klaus: Information on his profession is scant and he may well be a retired operative in the medical profession.
+Klaus: information on his profession is scant and he may well be a retired operative in the medical profession.

-In the second picture she is again with her father but now standing in which rather looks like an internment camp or it may be Dachau.
+In the second picture she is again with her father but now standing in which rather looks like an internment camp, or it may be Dachau.
 (She did indeed visit the camp with her father, who explained the different herbs seen in a cultivated herb garden, presumably maintained by the prisoners for the camp staff.)

 She seems very at ease with the photographer but her father has a sly half smile on his face as he glances at the staff photographer, perhaps he was caught slightly unaware of the camera protruding on to this family event.

 The child's name was Gudrun Himmler (nicknamed "Pupi.")
 And apparently she adored her father because we learn that: "At fourteen the girl was deeply attached to her father.
 She cut out every picture of him from the newspapers and glued them into a large scrapbook."
 That devotion although misplaced has remained with her ever since.
-In a 1959 interview she claimed over the next few years, she would author a manuscript concerning her Father.
+In a 1959 interview she claimed over the next few years, she would author a manuscript concerning her father.
 To date that book has never been completed for publication.

 Gudrun has never accepted the official reason for her father's suicide in Lunenburg in 1945, for she said the following of this: "I don't believe he swallowed that poison capsule."
-And of the death picture of her father on the floor of the guardroom, she suggests: "To me it's a retouched photo from when he was alive."
+And of the death picture of her father on the floor of the guardsroom, she suggests: "To me it's a retouched photo from when he was alive."
 So sadly it seems even today she is still in denial concerning her father's fate.

-Now aged 83 years old she has over the last decade involved herself in far right organizations, and is happy to receive the audiences applause, at the mention of her late father's name at these annual events.
+Now aged 83 years old she has over the last decade involved herself in far right organizations, and is happy to receive the audiences' applause, at the mention of her late father's name at these annual events.
 She also married and raised a family.
-She resides in Munich and of course she continues to strive to have her father's name reinstated with honour in post-War German history.
+She resides in Munich and of course she continues to strive to have her father's name reinstated with honour in post war German history.

-As Frau Gudrun Burwitz-nee Himmler she remains on the fringe of the present lives of the other now aging Nazi children.
+As Frau Gudrun Burwitz-nee Himmler, she remains on the fringe of the present lives of the other now aging Nazi children.
 One remarked about her: "I don't know anyone who has ever had a good word to say about her."

 Gudrun it seems is impervious to people's views or opinions about her or her late father's notoriety, now or then.

-Incidentally Gudrun has two half siblings from her father's relationship with his secretary, Hedwick Potthast.
+Incidentally, Gudrun has two half siblings from her father's relationship with his secretary, Hedwick Potthast.
 They are Helge and Nanette.
 Their mother may have perhaps re-married soon after the war.
-She also seemed to have some connection with the OSS/CIA in those post-War days in Germany.
+She also seemed to have some connection with the OSS/CIA in those post war days in Germany.

-Perhaps she was able to furnish her captors at the 7th U.S. Army Interrogation centre with fresh information about Himmler and some of his secrets in the final days of the War.
-She did however claim in an OSS report that Himmler, "Is trying to save something for Germany."
+Perhaps she was able to furnish her captors at the 7th U.S. Army Interrogation centre with fresh information about Himmler and some of his secrets in the final days of the war.
+She did however claim in an OSS report that Himmler: "Is trying to save something for Germany."
 If this was for his honour or Germany's remained unclear.

-P.S.
-According to Katrin Himmler's book The Himmler brothers (2007), Heinrich Himmler's common law wife, Hedwig Potthast, did marry soon after the war but her husband died soon afterwards.
+According to Katrin Himmler's book The Himmler brothers, Heinrich Himmler's common law wife, Hedwig Potthast, did marry soon after the war but her husband died soon afterwards.
 His name gave her a new identity for her and her children.
 Her son was apparently in a poor state of health and remained with his mother.
 Her daughter trained and later practiced as a doctor.
 Hedwig Potthast died in 1997.

-"And as it is appointed unto men once to die, but after this the judgment."
+"It is appointed unto men once to die, but after this the judgment."

 Hunting evil, Guy Walters

-My father's keeper, Stephan And Norbert Lebert
+My father's keeper, Stephan and Norbert Lebert